• Athletics

 • Resuscitating drowning victims

-Practice multiple emergency scenarios and consider supplementing instruction sessions with surprise “spot training” drills.
-This Safe-Wise brief describes one popular drill, which involves dropping a dummy in the pool and timing the on-duty lifeguard’s victim recognition and response.
+Practice multiple emergency scenarios and consider supplementing instruction sessions with unannounced “spot training” drills.
+One popular drill involves dropping a dummy in the pool and timing the on-duty lifeguard’s victim recognition and response.
 Lifeguards who fail to recognize and respond within the required time might be assigned more training or scanning practice to improve response times.

 Alertness